 - Make sure all the walkways are well-lit

-- Keeping people away from turnstiles, gates, narrowing corridors and stairs
+- Keep people moving safely through turnstiles, gates, narrowing corridors and stairs

-- Have a few stewards to supervise the entry and exit points for better movement of the guests
+- Have adequate staff to supervise entry and exit points for safe movement

-- Keep the common pathways free from obstacles
+- Keep the common pathways clear and free from obstacles

 - Conduct a Review